-California Neighborhoods Count will center around creating an inventory of housing units in a selection of 174 neighborhoods across the state.
+California Neighborhoods Count centered around creating an inventory of housing units in a selection of 173 neighborhoods across the state.

-Workers from RAND and its partners will walk neighborhoods and knock on doors in many areas of the state where participation in the census has historically been low.
-About 20,000 housing units are expected to be cataloged and surveyed as a part of the study.
-Residents of these neighborhoods will be given the opportunity to answer the survey by telephone, paper, the internet, or an in-person interview.
-The survey will be administered in English and seven non-English languages.
+Workers from RAND and its partners surveyed neighborhoods and knocked on doors in many areas of the state where participation in the census has historically been low.
+About 23,000 housing units were surveyed as a part of the study.
+Residents of these neighborhoods were given the opportunity to answer the survey by telephone, paper, the internet, or an in-person interview.
+The survey will be administered in English and seven additional languages.

 California has higher proportions of hard-to-count populations, which can make a complete count more challenging.
 These populations include large numbers of renters, non-English-speaking residents and a large homeless population.
 Regions affected include both dense urban neighborhoods and sparsely populated rural areas.

 California Neighborhoods Counts is sponsored by the California Department of Finance and the California Government Operations Agency, which oversees California Complete Count.
-For more information contact Dr. Robert Bozick or California Department of Finance, Demographic Research Unit.State of California Letter of Endorsement [PDF] RAND Corporation Will Lead Effort to Measure Success of California Census Participation Effort
+For more information contact Regina Shih or California Department of Finance, Demographic Research Unit.State of California Letter of Endorsement [PDF] RAND Corporation Will Lead Effort to Measure Success of California Census Participation Effort